 Rolls on Easter are such a universal.
 While I didn’t grow up with hot cross buns, we usually had samoon on the table, and my grandmother always told us about the gubta mtumarta-stuffed samoon her mother would make every Easter.
-One roll was always filled with a little cheese, and the lucky kid who found the cheesy one got a special gift, like a new dress or new shoes.
-It just occurred to me while writing this post that I should really develop a savory cheese-stuffed hot cross bun recipe next year, but this year I’m sharing this classically sweet (but not too sweet) recipe: orange blossom banana hot cross buns!
+One roll was always filled with a little cheese, and the lucky kid who found the cheesy one got a special gift (like a new dress or new shoes).
+I should really develop a savory cheese-stuffed hot cross bun recipe next year.
+But this year I’m sharing this classically sweet (but not too sweet) recipe: orange blossom banana hot cross buns!

 The one thing I’ve got to emphasize about this recipe is that the bananas absolutely must be old bananas.
 For this bread to have the right flavor, they really must be overripe, totally past their prime.
-Don’t settle for bananas with brown spots—really wait for them to start to develop brown splotches, and almost entirely change color.
+Don’t settle for bananas with brown spots.
+Really wait for them to start to develop brown splotches, and almost entirely change color.
 That’s when they’re ready to use.
-But the good news is that if you’re reading this on its post date, you totally have time to grab a bunch and wait for them to ripen, and then overripen.
 If you want to speed things along, you can place the bananas in a brown paper bag to make them ripen a day or two sooner.Print

 - Prep Time: 35 minutes

 for the dough:

 - 60g orange juice or water (1/4 cup)

 - 45g orange blossom water (3 tablespoons)*, divided into 1T and 2T

 - 2 large egg yolks (35-40g) (save the whites)